Debo0013/IPL-Data-Analysis-/README.md

 ## Contributing ##
 We welcome contributions from fellow data enthusiasts!
 If you have new insights, data sources, or visualization ideas, feel free to submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE), which means you're free to use, modify, and distribute this code for personal or commercial purposes.
+Please refer to the LICENSE file for more details.

 ## Happy analyzing datasets! ##